What is Criminal Law Humour and Do I Like It?

 Why are there so many Jewish comedians?
 From Jerry Seinfeld to Rodney Dangerfield to Mel Brooks to Larry David to Seth Rogan, what is it about the European Jewish culture that produced so many hilarious minds?
 After practicing criminal law for many years, to me I have come up with an answer – it is a culture that emerged from suffering and hardship.

-There are other reasons of course, but humour is a defence mechanism against hardship that increases the odds of survival.
+There are other reasons of course, but humour is a coping mechanism when encountering hardship that increases the odds of survival.

 Criminal lawyers use humour for the same reason – to survive and persevere in difficult situations.
 Our clients are in a lot of trouble.
 The stress of a trial is sometimes indescribable.
 Reputations and liberty are on the line.
 Humour helps us manage all of this and do our jobs.